 After joining the board in 2005, to advise company founders, Longbottom and business partner Jeff Potts fully acquired T-Base in 2011, transforming the company with substantial customer acquisition, team development and revenue growth, culminating in sale of the company to Gestalt Equity Partners in late 2014.
-We continue today as the largest shareholders, with Longbottom helping to steer and grow the business as an active board member.
+As a board member and largest shareholder (with Potts) Longbottom helped steer the company towards a subsequent acquisition by Thompson Street Capital Partners in 2019.

 After an early stage investment in 2007 into this innovative medical technology company, Longbottom joined the board and provides active strategic guidance to company founder/CEO.
 Investment continues, and TMS continues to pursue its ambitious goal of introducing clinical decision software systems, based on vital sign variability, to the bedside.

 After purchasing a derelict heritage building on Flora Street in 2016, Longbottom led a team of Larchwood Urban Developments, Atelier 292, Studio Sixty Six, and Cresa PM to transform the property - readying it to house it's main tenant - Flora Hall Brewing!
 As building owner, brewery founder and controlling shareholder, we are working hard to create a truly special gathering spot in Ottawa's vibrant Centretown.
 Follow on FB @Florahallbrewing

 After joining the board in 2003, Longbottom spent 6 years as chairman, and active advisor to company founder - helping the company secure venture financing and develop market position.
 In 2009, Longbottom negotiated support from institutional investors for a management buyout - a stablizing move for this important software company, as they continue to innovate in the software engineering space.